KINGDOM WORKERS :: FAQ

 Q: How do I volunteer?

 A: Volunteer opportunities are posted on the Kingdom Workers website: www.kingdomworkers.com/opportunities.
 Share your interest in volunteering by completing the online Kingdom Workers Application.
-You will be contacted by a Kingdom Workers volunteer coordinator with information about what to do next.
+You will be contacted by a Kingdom Workers Mission Service Coordinator with information about what to do next.
 Depending on the project, there might be an essay to complete or an interview process.
 Don’t worry!
 We’ll walk you through the process step-by-step!

 Q: How much time will be spent working on the mission project each week?

 A: On average, Kingdom Workers volunteers spend 30 hours/week on the project.
 This can include prep time.
 Congregations are encouraged to keep volunteers busy with meaningful service outreach activities.

 Q: What can I expect if staying with a host family?